Candlestick Charts in Forex

 Suppose EUR/USD opens a 1-hour candle at 1.0840 and closes at 1.0880.
 The high was 1.0892 and the low was 1.0834.
 The body represents 40 pips of buyer-controlled movement.
 The upper wick from 1.0880 to 1.0892 tells you sellers pushed back at higher prices and capped the rally at that level.
 The short lower wick from 1.0840 to 1.0834 tells you sellers briefly dipped below the open but buyers absorbed that pressure immediately.

-From one candle you already know: buyers were in control, sellers made a meaningful attempt to cap the move at 1.0892, and the opening dip was quickly rejected.
-If subsequent candles keep failing to close above 1.0892, you have early evidence of resistance forming at that level.
+From one candle you already know: buyers were in control, sellers made a noticeable attempt to cap the move at 1.0892, and the opening dip was quickly rejected.
+If subsequent candles keep failing to close above 1.0892, you have the first sign of resistance forming at that level.
 That is candlestick reading in practice: not prediction, but close observation of who is doing what, at which price, and with how much conviction.

-There are over 40 documented candlestick patterns in forex trading.
-Most working traders focus on a smaller set that appear frequently on liquid major currency pairs and have well-established track records.
-Here are the ones that matter most in practical application.
+Dozens of candlestick patterns have been documented over time, although traders typically focus on a smaller group.
+Most working traders focus on a smaller set that appears frequently on liquid major currency pairs and have well-established track records.
+Here are the ones that matter most in real trading situations.

 Single-Candle Patterns